 Heritage Conservation Area

-A Heritage Conservation Area (HCA) is a group of related, historically significant properties identified for conservation purposes
+A Heritage Conservation Area is a group of related, historically significant properties identified for conservation purposes.

-Heritage Conservation Areas (HCA) are identified in the City’s Official Community Plan through a City bylaw.
-Unlike individually designated properties on the heritage register, properties in an Heritage Conservation Area are significant as a group.
-Key historic features are specified in the Official Community Plan as “character defining elements” to be prioritized for conservation.
+Heritage Conservation Areas (HCA) are identified in the City’s Official Community Plan, 2012 through a City bylaw.
+Unlike individually designated properties on the heritage register, properties in a Heritage Conservation Area are significant as a group.
 An HCA designation enables the City to manage change within the designated area to ensure that new construction is appropriate and that the valued aspects of a neighbourhood preserved.
+The City of Victoria currently has 14 heritage conservation areas, including Old Town, which contains 195 individually significant heritage properties.

 Citizens are encouraged to identify and nominate potential new residential heritage conservation areas in their community.
 Using the nomination form, residents may undertake some preliminary research into their neighbourhood to develop a rationale for the City’s consideration.
 Staff will work with you on further research and consultation with your neighbours.
 In studying new Heritage Conservation Areas, the City will also engage neighbours to assess public support towards the idea, which will inform Council’s consideration of the Heritage Conservation Area.